 A formal risk assessment is no longer necessary for managing manual handling risks.
 There is ample knowledge and understanding about the risk of many common tasks and what solutions are available where risk exists.
 Regulators publish free technical information on how to identify, assess and select risk control solutions if there is any doubt about the risk posed by a particular task.
 The national model OHS laws in place in most Australian jurisdictions state that a business must manage risks from a person doing a hazardous manual handling task by taking account of certain ergonomic and workplace environment factors such as movement and application of force, the capacity of the person doing the task and where the task is being conducted.
 Hazardous manual handling tasks include workers having to regularly carry and handle awkward or bulky items.
 This risk can be reduced by manual handling aids such as Stock picker Trucks, Order Picking Trolleys, Office Trolleys Pallet Jacks.

-Browse our extensive range of warehouse trolleys and manual handling equipment here online, and if you have any questions, please don’t hesitate to give our friendly sales team a call.
+Browse our extensive range of warehouse trolleys, single deck trolleys, folding trolleys and manual handling equipment here online.
+If you have any questions, please don’t hesitate to give our friendly sales team a call.
 Whether you’re looking for a one off, or you’re equipping a larger scale operation with the gear it needs to run safely and efficiently, our sales team can help you find the solutions that are right for you.